kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ### Jail the user

 The <code>jk_jailuser</code> utility is a tool that moves an existing user account &ndash; the user's entire home directory and subdirectories &ndash; into a `chroot` jail.
-In the following example, the <code>-s /bin/bash</code> option grants the soon-to-be jailed user shell access:
+In the following example, the <code>-s</code> option grants the soon-to-be jailed user bash shell access, i.e. <code>/bin/bash</code>:

-	sudo jk_jailuser -m -j /chroot username -s /bin/bash
+	sudo jk_jailuser -m -s /bin/bash -j /chroot username

 >For a more restricted account, leave out <code>-s /bin/bash</code> (to create, for example, an SFTP-only user account with no shell access).

 Then, copy bash and its libraries into the `chroot` jail using the <code>jk_cp</code> utility:

 	sudo jk_cp -v -f /chroot /bin/bash

+>Bash and its libraries need to be copied into the `chroot` environment, only once; and they'll be available to future jailed-users to whom you wish to grant shell access.

 Finally, edit the SSH configuration file to allow access for the additional user: